Columbia County DUI Court Process

 3. Trial (If No Plea Deal)

-• Common Defenses: A skilled DUI attorney can raise various defenses to challenge the prosecution's case, such as:
+• Common Defenses: A DUI attorney can raise several defenses on your behalf, such as:

 Georgia DUI penalties are serious and can have long-lasting consequences.